mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 ## Mistake 3: Incorrect pluralization

-Another common mistake is to forget that pluralization exists or to attempt to avoid it by adding (s) to the end of a word.
-While the latter is technically correct, it doesn't look very nice, and thankfully, our translation libraries can help us out there.
+Another common mistake is to forget that pluralization exists when counting something, so you end up with text that looks like "1 posts deleted".
+You can attempt to avoid that by adding (s) to the end of a word, but that doesn't look very nice, and other languages may not have anything comparable that they can do to replicate that.
+Thankfully, our translation libraries can help us out here.

-Say you want to write something that sends an email to a list of any number of people, and you want it to report back on its progress as it sends those email in both the UI and in the server's logs.
+Say you're adding a feature that sends out an email to a number of people, and you want it to report back on its progress in both the UI and in the server's logs.
+You might write something like this:

 ```jsx
 return (